-- Entirely independent Audit and Risk, People and Compensation and Governance and Sustainability committees. - 30% of trustees are women and 20% visible minorities. - Term limit for non-executive trustees. - Significant equity ownership requirements benchmarked against industry peers with an aim to be best-in-class. - Equity ownership requirements continue to apply to the President and Chief Executive Officer for a period of one year following him ceasing to hold the office of President and Chief Executive Officer, subject to certain exceptions. - Compensation claw-back policy for executives and trustees triggered by financial restatement or serious misconduct. - Anti-hedging policy. - Succession planning for the President and Chief Executive Officer and other executives undertaken by the Board and the People and Compensation Committee annually. - All committees have a written charter. - · Board Diversity Policy. - Board Conflicts of Interest Policy.
+- Entirely independent Audit and Risk, People and Compensation and Governance and Sustainability committees. - 30% of trustees are women and 20% visible minorities. - Term limit for non-executive trustees. - Significant equity ownership requirements benchmarked against industry peers with an aim to be best-in-class. - Equity ownership requirements continue to apply to the President and Chief Executive Officer for a period of one year following him ceasing to hold the office of President and Chief Executive Officer, subject to certain exceptions. - Compensation claw-back policy for executives and trustees triggered by financial restatement or serious misconduct. - Anti-hedging policy. - Succession planning for the President and Chief Executive Officer and other executives undertaken by the Board and the People and Compensation Committee annually. - All committees have a written charter. - Board Diversity Policy. - Board Conflicts of Interest Policy. - Position descriptions for each of the Chair, Chief Executive Officer and Chief Financial Officer. - Succession planning for Trustees involves annual assessments, Board surveys and the consideration of relevant skills and knowledge needed on the Board.